LOLER & PUWER Guides

 Plain-English guides covering LOLER, PUWER, PSSR and related compliance regimes — written for duty holders, facilities managers, care home operators, and safety professionals who need practical answers.

 Every guide is grounded in current HSE guidance, British Standards, and LOLER/PUWER regulatory text.
-Last reviewed and updated throughout 2026.
+How we produce this guidance, including what we will and will not publish, and how to report an error.

 Regulation Fundamentals